strvcom/android-academy-2017/02-activities.md

 - [Context](https://developer.android.com/reference/android/content/Context.html)
 - [Context, What Context?](https://possiblemobile.com/2013/06/context/)
-- How to get Context from Application class?
+- How to get Context from Application class
 - Be careful about leaking Context